glwagner/glwagner.github.io/index.md

 I seek answers to fundamental questions in fluid dynamics and ocean physics.
 For example: what sets the density structure of the oceanic surface layer?
-I use applied mathematics and computations --- and observations from time to time --- to seek explanations, simplifications, or reduced models for complex oceanic phenomena.
+I use applied mathematics, computations, and observations to seek reduced models, simplifications, and explanations for complex oceanic phenomena.

 ### Around here

-You might

 * Learn more about [me],
 * Learn more about [what I do],